medusa-project/active-medusa/README.md

 Let's declare some entity ("model") classes. `Collection` and `Item` will correspond to Fedora 4 container nodes, and `Bytestream` will correspond to Fedora binary nodes.
-These are all common entities found in many repositories, but you could easily change the terminology to `Series` instead of `Collection`, and so on.
+These are all common entities found in many repositories, but you could change the terminology to `Series` instead of `Collection`, and so on.
+Note that `Collection` and `Item` inherit from `ActiveMedusa::Container` while `Bytestream` inherits from `ActiveMedusa::Binary`.
+These are the two base classes from which all of your entities must inherit.

     # collection.rb
-    class Collection < ActiveMedusa::Base
+    class Collection < ActiveMedusa::Container
       entity_class_uri 'http://example.org/Collection'
       has_many :items, predicate: 'http://example.org/contains'
       rdf_property :title,